orkank/Launchpad-MK2/readme.md

 Note: Make sure Spotify is open on your default device for this to work properly.

+### Real-time Spotify Integration
+The controller maintains real-time synchronization with Spotify, detecting changes made from any source:

+- Changes made in Spotify desktop/mobile app
+- Third-party apps

+When a playlist change is detected from any sources, the controller automatically:
+1. Identifies the new playlist
+2. Checks if it matches a configured playlist in `playlists.json`
+3. Switches to the corresponding animation if configured
+4. Detects play/pause state and stops animation or switches to last animation

+This means you can control your music from anywhere, and the Launchpad will always stay in sync with the correct animation for your current playlist.

+## TODO

+### Coming Soon
+- [ ] HomeKit/Homebridge Integration
+  - Control Spotify playback from Home app
+  - Change animations via HomeKit scenes
+  - Control volume with HomeKit sliders
+  - View playback status in Home app

 ## Table of Contents
 - [Getting Started](#getting-started)
   - [Prerequisites](#prerequisites)